google-research/multinerf/README.md

 ```
 @misc{multinerf2022,
-      title={MultiNeRF: A Code Release for Mip-NeRF 360, Ref-NeRF, and Raw-NeRF},
+      title={MultiNeRF: A Code Release for Mip-NeRF 360, Ref-NeRF, and Raw NeRF},
       author={Ben Mildenhall and Dor Verbin and Pratul P. Srinivasan and Peter Hedman and Ricardo Martin-Brualla and Jonathan T. Barron},
       year={2022},
 }